ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Record-Simulation.md

 Though a simulated motor exists, it is probably still worth doing record simulation for e.g. jaws as it provides a convenient way to test GUIs without having to start additional IOCs

+The EPICS record has to initialise first before simulation mode is enabled internally, and this is where problems can occur.
+Some drivers will try to read a value from the hardware at record initialisation, and if this fails they leave the record in an error state that stops simulation mode working.
+If you see PACT is stuck at 1 this is typical of a failed record initialisation.
+You will wither need to fix the device driver, or avoid this record when using recsim.

 There are several cases where recsim doesn't work properly (or not without significant extra work):
 - Records with `PINI="YES"` - initialisation runs before channel access is active which causes issues.
-- I/O interrupt records.
+- For I/O interrupt records there will be no hardware to trigger, but you can use the SSCN (simulation scan mode)
-- Records that get pushed to from a protocol file.
+- Records that get pushed to from a protocol file, as the protocol file will not be run.
-- Records that get their values pushed from another DB record.
 - MBBI/MBBO records with Soft channel device support.
 Soft channel doesn't populate `RVAL`, it is possible to work around this in some simple cases but often the benefit of adding recsim to these records is not worth the time to get it to work.
-- Records with an AsynInt/AsynFloat data type.
-See for example the AG3631A current pv.

 There is a [script to help](Add-sim-records-script).
 First add the following record that will be used to indicate if simulation mode is being used